U.S. News Rankings

 |SAT/ACT scores must be received by||March 1|

-The student-faculty ratio at Western Washington University is 21:1, and the school has 33.1 percent of its classes with fewer than 20 students.
-The most popular majors at Western Washington University include: Business, Management, Marketing, and Related Support Services; Social Sciences; English Language and Literature/Letters; Education; and Psychology.
-The average freshman retention rate, an indicator of student satisfaction, is 84.2 percent.
+The student-faculty ratio at Western Washington University is 21:1, and the school has 31.7 percent of its classes with fewer than 20 students.
+The most popular majors at Western Washington University include: Business, Management, Marketing, and Related Support Services; Social Sciences; Education; English Language and Literature/Letters; and Psychology.
+The average freshman retention rate, an indicator of student satisfaction, is 84.5 percent.

-Western Washington University has a total undergraduate enrollment of 13,783, with a gender distribution of 44.1 percent male students and 55.9 percent female students.
-At this school, 29.0 percent of the students live in college-owned, -operated, or -affiliated housing and 71.0 percent of students live off campus.
+Western Washington University has a total undergraduate enrollment of 13,902, with a gender distribution of 45 percent male students and 55 percent female students.
 Western Washington University is part of the NCAA II athletic conference.

 |Student gender distribution|